 Evidence Based Practice Clinical Guideline Review

-Recommendation for use: Recommended for endorsement
+Recommendation for use: Strongly recommended for endorsement

 1AGREE Next Steps Consortium (2009).
 The AGREE II Instrument [Electronic version].
 Retrieved May, 2018, from www.agreetrust.org